BYOD at Middleton Grange School

 - Support pupils to take responsibility for their own learning and enhance their learning through the use of collaboration

 - Integrate new technologies into the wide range of opportunities pupils are offered to enable them to participate in a global world.

 We acknowledge that the world is changing, becoming increasingly digitised at an incredible pace, resulting in opportunities for different learning pedagogies (teaching philosophies).
 There are more internet enabled devices than people in the world.
 We need to engage in this digital world to remain relevant, make the most of the opportunities presented, and prepare our pupils for ongoing learning and future careers.
 However, technology is only a tool to help enhance our current practice.
 The challenge is to strike the right balance between what we currently do very well and the incorporation of new technologies.
 This is often referred to as “blended” learning.
 It isn’t appropriate to use technology 100% of the time.
 It should be used, when it can, to enhance our proven practice.
 Teaching and learning at Middleton will always stay at the forefront.
 The New Zealand Curriculum (NZC) explicitly states that our vision is to foster young people who will be “confident, connected, actively involved and lifelong learners” (NZC, 2007).
 In the 21st century, eLearning is becoming fundamental to enabling this vision.

-In 2019 it is optional for all pupils in Years 9-13 to bring a device, and in 2020 all pupils will be asked to BYOD.
+All pupils from Years 9 through to 13 will be expected to bring their own device (BYOD) to engage with in their learning at Middleton Grange.
 We believe that the use of these devices further develops our pupils’ 21st Century competencies of digital literacy, communication and working collaboratively to problem solve and think creatively.